risor-io/risor/README.md

 scripts using standard library functions that you're already familiar with as a Go developer.

+Thanks to the new VM in v2, Tamarin is now **127x faster** than in v1!

 ## The Alpha Release of v2.0.0

 As of June 2023, the Tamarin v2.0.0 alpha release has entered the testing phase.